 - Abnormal heart rhythms (arrhythmias)

 - A bluish tint to the skin, lips and fingernails (cyanosis)

 - Swelling of body tissue or organs (edema)

-This gave an unprecedented understanding of the specific anatomy for everyone involved in the patient’s care.
-Meaning the surgeon was able to prepare everything required for surgery and know the exact extent of the patient’s deformity.
-It was also utilized to explain the operation to the family and the exact reason for their son’s fatigue.
+This provided a greater understanding of the specific anatomy for everyone involved in the patient's care.
+Meaning the surgeon was able to prepare everything required for surgery and know the exact extent of the patient's deformity.
+It was also utilized to explain the operation to the family and the exact reason for their son's fatigue.

 The model was critical in understanding the complex anatomy, planning and carrying out the transcatheter balloon septostomy procure; and also in explaining the procedure to this patient and his family.